Nuummite Gemstone Information

 Darkly colored gemstones that contain flecks of pyrite or mica can appear similar to Nuummite.
 Dark larvikite has a similar appearance to Nuummite.
 Nuummite is chemically related to orthorhombic amphiboles, which also contain anthophyllite.

 Nuummite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Nuummite is said to be the oldest rock on earth and it has been called the Sorcerer's Stone because it is said to be able to unlock the magic within the individual and bring forth inner power.
 Nuummite is believed to bring energy to its wearer and to prevent fatigue and stress.
 Additionally, it is attributed with the ability to stimulate circulation and provide protection.
 In traditional Indian belief systems, Nuummite is said to activate the root chakra, which is associated with energy.

 Nuummite is often set in silver and made into pendants or earrings.
 It is also used for rings, usually in protective bezel settings.
 Nuummite can also be wire-wrapped or drilled to make attractive pendants, earrings or beads.
-The deep colour of Nuummite makes it a suitable gemstone for both ladies' and men's jewellery.
+The deep color of Nuummite makes it a suitable gemstone for both ladies' and men's jewelry.

-Nuummite Gemstone Jewellery Care and Cleaning Back to Top
+Nuummite Gemstone Jewelry Care and Cleaning Back to Top